Chamberlain91/Heirloom/Documentation/Api/Heirloom.Core/Heirloom.Collections/Grid[T]/Clear.md

 ### Clear()

-Sets all values in the grid to default for type <typeparamref name="T" /> .
+Sets all values in the grid to default for type `T` .

 ```cs
 public void Clear()